PyLink/pylink-discord/README.md

         # apply, plus $text (the contents of the message).
         pm_format: "Message from $nick @ $netname: $text"

+        # Here you can set how edited channel messages are formatted.
+Edited messages are re-broadcasted
+        # as a separate message, in terms of Relay and PyLink commands.
+If this is empty, edited messages will
+        # be sent without any additional changes.
+        #editmsg_format: "\x02Edit:\x02 %s"

         # You can associate IRC services accounts with preferred avatar URLs.
 Currently this is
         # quite limited and requires hardcoding things in the config; eventually there will be
         # a self-service process to do this.